Shilo/SD2-Caffeine-Mod/README.md

 - Feature: Interactive pixel art version of myself in tavern. @caviyacht
 - Feature: "Wood Mode" where dimension title shows as "Wood Dimension" and loot only shows "Wood" (maybe each count shows as a new stack). @caviyacht @Retropaint
 - Feature: Show visual effects (fireworks) at 1 million floor milestone.
+- Feature: Add physics to tavern characters and allow drag/drop with mouse to them around.
+- Feature: Hardcore mode that hides UI and increases difficulty.
+  - Add text to indicate mode.
+  - Skip first round of each battle to get attacked every floor.
+  - Possibly increase or only have ambush battles.
+This would require balancing, such as removing increased ambush gold and maybe even lowering overall gold income because ambushes have an increased mob count.
+  - Maybe add some reward/incentive for playing this mode.

 #### Code
 - Prioritize hooks more.
 Minimize any core code changes by implementing 1 line method calls and add most code changes in my custom classes.
 (This will make code a lot more portable between SD2 updates.)